patrick1980/CucumberTests/README.md

 # CucumberTests
-Environment to setup cucumber setup for service automation test cases
+Environment to setup cucumber for service automation test cases